Telematics fleet management: A guide for small businesses in 2020

-Telematics systems not only allow you to track a vehicle’s location, but they can also alert you to any unauthorised use of the vehicle, informing you in real time, of a vehicle’s movements outside of working hours or outside of set boundaries.
+Telematics systems not only allow you to track a vehicle’s location, but they can also alert you to any unauthorised usage.
+For example, you can be informed in real-time of your vehicles’ movements outside of working hours or beyond set boundaries.

-This boosts security and also optimises the chances of vehicle and cargo recovery in the event of theft.
+This boosts security, plus it optimises the chances of vehicle and cargo recovery in the event of theft.

-Whether you’re using your telematics system for tracking, navigation, or security, it is equipped to store vast amounts of detailed information about your operation.
+Whether you’re using your telematics system for tracking, navigation, or security, it’s equipped to store vast amounts of detailed information about your operation.

 This information can then allow you to simply adjust or adapt areas of your business in order to improve efficiency.

 Lower insurance premiums

 Telematics insurance involves a telematics box, often referred to as a black box, being fitted into your vehicles.